 \section{Conclusion}

 This marks the end to the series of papers~\cite{BKWletter,BKW25a}, where we have developed a systematic method for obtaining off-diagonal expansions for integral kernels of functions of Laplace-type operators on curved background.
-The technique, based on the off-diagonal functoriality of the DeWitt expansion, yields asymptotic series in the heat coefficients of the operator with the basis kernels as coefficients of the series.
-Both basis and complete kernels are functions of the Synge world function are independent of the underlying geometric data and the exact nature of the Laplace-type operator itself.
+The technique, based on the off-diagonal functoriality of the DeWitt expansion, yields asymptotic series in the basis kernels and the heat coefficients of the operator.
+Both basis and complete kernels are functions of the Synge world function, they are independent of the underlying geometric data and the exact nature of the Laplace-type operator itself.
 Hypergeometric nature of these functions makes it highly convenient to apply the formalism of $N$-fold Mellin-Barnes integrals to study them.

 The developed method has direct applications to the development of heat kernel methods for nonminimal operators, necessary for studying various models with nonminimal wave operators.
 In general, it should be useful in many areas of theoretical physics and mathematics, in particular, the theory of pseudodifferential operators and its applications.
 It could also be of use in studying various theories, such as higher-derivative nonlocal gravities.